renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- Wuthering Heights (Emily Bronte)
+> It's good.
+Beautifully written and passionate; the passage where Catherine talks about the lapwings is touching.
+Immense grief and sadness: "You have a heart and nerves the same as your brother men.
+Why should you be anxious to conceal them?
+Your pride cannot blind God."
+The domestic violence is hard.
+Got about halfway through as it gets pretty dark.
 - Nada (Carmen Laforet)
 > "the need, felt by all people who are not very attractive, to make material payment for what is, to them, extraordinary, someone's interest and affection"
 > "The next day I’d hover clumsily near my grandmother.
 I detected so sweet a smile in her light eyes when she looked at me that I was moved as if the roots of my spirit were clutching at me until I wanted to cry.
 If, impelled by my feelings, I’d put my arms around her, I’d encounter a little body, hard and cold as if made of wire, inside which beat a surprisingly strong heart."